duracell80/midnight-sectors/README.md

 Encoding The Decons into interstellar travel seems pretty poetic!

-The extent of how far Mars is ahead of Earth shows around 65% past 11 at or 23:40 at night
+The extent of how far Mars is ahead of Earth shows around 65% past 11 or at 23:40 sexagesimal-time at night on Earth

 ```
 Earth Time  : 11:65⋅Nꝑ